Accessibility statement for eGo, Online applications and Online payments

 - known technical issues logged with the software supplier (see details below)

-- most PDF documents for earlier academic cycles aren’t fully accessible to screen reader software but are not expected to be accessed
+- most PDF documents for earlier academic cycles aren’t fully accessible to screen reader software but are not expected to be accessed.
+They can be converted on request

-- PDF documents containing personal data created via html from the student records system aren’t fully accessible to screen reader software
+- PDF documents containing personal data created via html from the student records system aren’t fully accessible to screen reader software.
+They can be converted on request

-- Student Experience Festival Recordings hosted on eStream are not captioned and do not have transcripts
+- Student Experience Festival Recordings and other videos hosted on eStream or elsewhere are not captioned and do not have transcripts

 Non compliance with the accessibility regulations